FurtherProgramming/assignment-2-s3767707/README.md

 5- Click + button, choose Java, and navigate to your project folder, then Lib folder, choose "sqlite-jdbc-3.34.0.jar", and click on "open"

+6- Click + button again, choose maven, and download junit 5.4 library from url org.junit.jupiter:junit-jupiter:5.4.2

-6- Click on Apply and then OK to close the window
+7- Click on Apply and then OK to close the window

 Now you are ready to Run the Application.